tobias-loew/windows_thunks/README.md

   [in] LPARAM      lParam
 );
 ```
-that is passed on to the call-back
+that is passed on to the callback
 ```
 BOOL CALLBACK EnumThreadWndProc(
   _In_ HWND   hwnd,
   _In_ LPARAM lParam
 );
 ```
-which alows to pass through a pointer to the object, but in a raw and type-unsafe manner.
+which allows to pass through a pointer to the object, but in a raw and type-unsafe manner.

-But there are other famous examples, like
+But here is another well known examples
 ```
 UINT_PTR SetTimer(
   [in, optional] HWND      hWnd,